Where’s My Refund?

 The Bottom Line

-If your refund is significantly delayed, reduced unexpectedly, or you receive IRS correspondence you do not understand, it is wise to review it carefully.
+If your refund is significant delayed, reduced unexpectedly, or you receive IRS correspondence you do not understand, it is wise to review it carefully.

 This article is for informational purposes only and does not constitute tax advice.